ChatterjeeAyan/AI-Bind/README.md

 (c) Inductive test: When both proteins and ligands from the test dataset are absent in the training data.

-We learn that only inductive test performance is a dependable metric for evaluating how well a machine learning model has learned the binding from the structural features of proteins and ligands.
+We learn that only inductive test performance is a dependable metric for evaluating how well a machine learning model has learned binding from the structural features of proteins and ligands.
 We note that the majority of the models mainly present transductive test performance, which is related to predicting unseen links in the protein-ligand interaction network used in training.
-We derived ML models achieve transductive performances comparable to much simpler algorithms (namely, network configuration models), which completely ignore the molecular structures and use the degree information to make binding predictions.
+We explore how ML models achieve transductive performances comparable to much simpler algorithms (namely, network configuration models), which completely ignore the molecular structures and use the degree information to make binding predictions.

 ## What does AI-Bind offer?

-AI-Bind pipeline maximises inductive test performance by including network-derived negatives in the training data and introducing unsupervised pre-training for the molecular embeddings.
+AI-Bind pipeline maximizes inductive test performance by including network-derived negatives in the training data and introducing unsupervised pre-training for the molecular embeddings.
 The pipeline is validated via three different neural architectures: VecNet, VAENet, and Siamese model.
-The best performing architecture in AI-Bind is VecNet, which uses Mol2vec and ProtVec to embed the ligands and the proteins, respectively.
+The best performing architecture in AI-Bind is VecNet, which uses Mol2vec and ProtVec to embed proteins and ligands, respectively.
 These embeddings are fed into a decoder (Multi-layer Perceptron), predicting the binding probability.
 ![VecNet](https://github.com/ChatterjeeAyan/AI-Bind/blob/main/Images/GitHub_Diagram.png)

 ## Interpretability of AI-Bind and Identifying Active Binding Sites

 We mutate certain building blocks (amino acid trigrams) of the protein structure to recognize the regions influencing the binding predictions the most and identify them as the potential binding sites.
 Below, we validate the AI-Bind predicted active binding sites on the human protein TRIM59 by visualising the results of the auto-docking simulations and mapping the predicted sites to the amino acid residues where the ligands bind.
 AI-Bind predicted binding sites can guide the users in creating an optimal grid for the auto-docking simulations, further reducing simulation time.

 ![trigram-study](https://github.com/ChatterjeeAyan/AI-Bind/blob/main/Images/trigram-study.png)